Amar120773/Basics-web-dev/README.md

 # Basics-web-dev
-These files helped me in understanding the basics of HTML, CSS and JavaScript.
+These files helped me in understanding the basics of HTML, CSS and JavaScript through executing simple files.